Tour Date Search

 Latest: Feb 20, 2009

 [WikiPedia] The White Stripes were an American rock duo formed in Detroit, Michigan, in 1997.
-The group consisted of Jack White (guitar, keyboards, piano, bass, and vocals) and Meg White (drums, percussion, and vocals).
-They were a leading group of the 2000s indie rock and garage rock revival.
-Beginning in the late 1990s, the White Stripes sought success within the Detroit music scene, releasing six singles and two studio albums, their self-titled debut album (1999) and De Stijl (2000).
-They rose to prominence with their critically acclaimed albums White Blood Cells (2001) and Elephant (2003), which propelled them to the forefront of the garage rock revival scene.
-The single "Seven Nation Army", which used a guitar and an octave pedal to create the opening riff, became one of their most recognizable songs.
-The band released two more albums, Get Behind Me Satan (2005) and Icky Thump (2007), and the tour documentary Under Great White Northern Lights (2009), before dissolving in 2011 after a lengthy hiatus from performing and recording.
+The group consisted of Jack White (guitar, keyboards, piano, vocals) and Meg White (drums, percussion, vocals).
+They were a leading group of the 2000s indie and garage rock revivals.
+Beginning in the late 1990s, the White Stripes sought success within the Detroit music scene, releasing six singles and two albums.
+They first found commercial success with their acclaimed third album, White Blood Cells (2001), which propelled the band to the forefront of the garage rock movement.
+Their fourth album, Elephant (2003), drew further success, winning the band their first Grammy Awards.
+It produced the single "Seven Nation Army", which became a sports anthem and the band's signature song.
+They experimented extensively on their fifth album, Get Behind Me Satan (2005).
+They returned to their blues roots with their sixth and final album, Icky Thump (2007), which was praised like the band's earlier albums.
+By the end of the 2000s, the White Stripes accumulated three entries on the US Billboard Hot 100, eleven entries on the US Alternative Airplay chart, and thirteen entries on the UK singles chart.
+After a lengthy hiatus from performing and recording, the band dissolved in 2011.
 The White Stripes used a low-fidelity approach to writing and recording.
 Their music featured a melding of garage rock and blues influences and a raw simplicity of composition, arrangement, and performance.
-The duo were also noted for their fashion and design aesthetic which featured a simple color scheme of red, white, and black—which was used on every album and single cover they released—as well as the duo's fascination with the number three.
-Their discography consists of six studio albums, two live albums, one extended play (EP), one concert film, one tour documentary, 26 singles, and 14 music videos.
-Over the course of their career, the White Stripes earned numerous accolades, which include winning a Brit Award from six nominations, six Grammy Awards from eleven nominations, and six MTV Video Music Awards from eighteen nominations.
-Two of their albums have been included on various editions of Rolling Stone's list of the 500 Greatest Albums of All Time, and in 2015, the same publication named them the sixth greatest duo of all time.
-In 2023, in their first year of eligibility, the White Stripes were nominated for the Rock and Roll Hall of Fame but were not inducted.
+The duo were noted for their mysterious public image, their fashion and design aesthetic which featured a simple color scheme of red, white, and black—which was used on every album and single cover they released—and their fascination with the number three.
+They made selective media appearances, including Jim Jarmusch's anthology film Coffee and Cigarettes (2003) and the documentary Under Great White Northern Lights (2009).
+The White Stripes released six studio albums, two live albums, and one compilation album.
+They received numerous accolades, including a Brit Award from six nominations and six Grammys from eleven nominations.
+White Blood Cells appears on the Rock and Roll Hall of Fame's "200 Definitive Albums", while both that album and Elephant appear on Rolling Stone's "500 Greatest Albums of All Time"; the latter publication also named the band the sixth greatest duo of all time in 2015.
+The White Stripes were inducted into the Rock and Roll Hall of Fame in 2025, after being nominated in 2023 (the band's first year of eligibility).

 Search Results